ChromiumOS-Guy/SuperPatcherGSI/README.md

 ### lpmake errors:
 lpmake has no documentation (that I have heard of) except this one page here (https://android.googlesource.com/platform/system/extras/+/master/partition_tools/)

-so I'm giving a very small list of lpmake errors which I know how to fix or I the meaning of:
+so I'm giving a very small list of lpmake errors which I know how to fix or the meaning of:

 Errors  | Meaning/Fix
 ------------- | -------------